 There's a lot to love about Coconut Rice, a staple of South Indian cuisine.
 It's savory and nutty and it has the delicious and sweet wholesomeness of coconut, a food that's liberally eaten along Indian's coastal regions and especially Tamil Nadu where this dish goes by the name of Thengai Saadam.

-This is everyday food; food that you, if you lived in South India, might make for your family on a busy day and serve up with pickle and a poppadum on the side.
-It is also special food, as in it is usually what gets packed into lunchboxes for picnics and outings, or is served as one of the courses at a Tamil wedding.
+This is everyday food; food that you, if you lived in South India, might make for your family on a busy day or for a picnic and serve up with pickle and a poppadum on the side.
+(Other popular "prepared rice" varieties include lemon rice, tomato rice and eggplant rice (vangi bath)) But vangi bath is also special-occasion food, because it is served as one of the courses at a Tamil wedding.

 It's easy to see why Coconut Rice is so versatile.
 It's delicious, and it's rather easy to make.
 And it's healthy as anything.